artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 ### Adobe Target v2 Extension 0.11.0

-- New Data Collection tag extension to support at.js 2.1
+- New tag extension to support at.js 2.1